-Promotion is an important factor that affects buying decisions of shoppers.
+Promotion is an important factor that affects the buying decisions of shoppers.
 It is suggested that 64% of consumers wait for seasonal promotions to purchase stuff.
-Hence, Commercetools and Shopify both offer the discount management feature built-in or through third-parties.
+Hence, Commercetools and Shopify both offer the discount management feature built-in or through third parties.

 In the Commercetools Merchant Center, it gives you advanced discount management capabilities across all the retail channels from one place and includes an overview of all active product discounts across stores.
 Both individual discount codes and discount code groups can be created to be applied to specific channels, countries, and customer groups.

 Retailers can set rule-based promotions and configure discount codes to be customer-specific.
-There are many types of discounts available, such as free shipping, percentage discounts, buy-one-get-one-free (BOGO), or multi-buy.
+Many types of discounts are available, such as free shipping, percentage discounts, buy-one-get-one-free (BOGO), or multi-buy.

 Shopify is not built-in with the discount management functionality.
 Instead, a third-party will be used in this situation.
 Shopify Apps Store offers many great apps for discount management and loyalty which can be installed with one click.